Nigeria - A Twelve-Year Preliminary Examination

 According to Intersociety, in a report shared by Genocide Watch, the 15-month period from January 2021 to March 2022 saw the killing of 6006 Christians in Nigeria.
 Furthermore, in the 13 years since the July 2009 Boko Haram uprising, 45,644 Christians have died; with an additional '30,000 moderate and defenceless Muslim lives lost'.
 In this blog, Giovanni Chiarini (LLB, LLM, Ph.D. c.) and Izuchukwu Temilade Nwagbara (LLB) will consider the case of Nigeria before the International Criminal Court (ICC).

 Giovanni Chiarini is currently a visiting researcher at the Laboratoire de Droit International et Européen, Université Côte d'Azur, France, as well as an International Fellow of the National Institute of Military Justice, Washington DC.
-Giovanni is an Italian Barrister-At-Law (Bar Council of Piacenza, Italy), admitted to the International Criminal Court list of Assistants to Counsel, and is a last-year PhD candidate at the Insubria University of Como.
-Giovanni has been a Visiting Researcher at the Centre for International and Global Law at the University of Edinburgh; at the Institute for International Peace and Security Law at Universität zu Köln, Germany; at the Centre for Critical Legal Studies at the University of Warwick; and at the UCC Centre for Criminal Justice and Human Rights.
+Giovanni is an Italian Barrister-At-Law (Bar Council of Piacenza, Italy) and a last-year PhD candidate at the Insubria University of Como, moving to Texas Tech University (USA) as a Scholar-in-Residence.
+He has been a Visiting Researcher at the Centre for International and Global Law at the University of Edinburgh; at the Institute for International Peace and Security Law at Universität zu Köln, Germany; at the Centre for Critical Legal Studies at the University of Warwick; and at the UCC Centre for Criminal Justice and Human Rights.
 Opinions expressed are solely his own and do not express the views or opinions of the above-mentioned institutions.

 Izuchukwu Temilade Nwagbara is a Barrister and Solicitor of the Supreme Court of Nigeria.
 He received his LLB from the University of Ibadan.
 He is a renowned and award-winning public speaker, and was awarded the Most Outstanding Student Counsel 2018 by the Law Students Society, Faculty of Law, University of Ibadan.
 He led the only team from Nigeria that qualified for the oral rounds of the Nuremberg Moot Court 2019.
 He was part of the special cohort, January-April 2022, for the online course 'Introduction to International Criminal Law' organised by the International Bar Association in conjunction with Florida State University.